-Abstract expressionism is a form of art that demands us to connect with our creativity, to be present at the moment, and to create with feeling.
-You will go on a journey of self-discovery through this class, as we cover composition, mark-making, color, and texture, creating collections, and experiment with mixed media such as gesso, acrylic paint, ink, charcoal, and pastels.
+Abstract expressionism is a form of art that demands us to connect with our creativity, to be present in the moment and to create with feeling.
+You will go on a journey of self-discovery through this class, as we cover composition, mark making, color and texture, creating collections and experiment with mixed media such as gesso, acrylic paint, ink, charcoal and pastels.
 By the end of this class, you will have a collection of 3 final abstract artworks that you can sell or hang in your own home, alongside many experimental artworks.

 Please note: VCUQatar reserves the right to cancel classes for which not enough participants are registered.
 Already paid fees will be refunded.

 Please do not purchase materials until VCUQatar has sent final course confirmation.